Medicaid expansion in Massachusetts

 There were questions about the future of Massachusetts’ Medicaid program when Republican Charlie Baker took office as governor in January 2015.
 Baker had said he would consider applying for federal waivers to enable to the commonwealth to “advocate for its own interests” relative to MassHealth, the state’s Medicaid program.

-However, the election of Republican Charlie Baker as governor could bring changes to MassHealth, as the Medicaid program is called.
-Baker says he would consider applying for federal waivers to enable to the commonwealth to “advocate for its own interests” relative to its Medicaid program.
-But as of late 2015, Baker’s primary focus with MassHealth has been verifying eligibility of currently-enrolled residents and making sure that people who were automatically enrolled in MassHealth in 2014 are removed from the Medicaid rolls once their eligibility for other coverage is determined.
+But in 2015, Baker’s primary focus with MassHealth was verifying eligibility of currently-enrolled residents and making sure that people who were automatically enrolled in MassHealth in 2014 (due to the glitches with the state’s health insurance exchange) were removed from the Medicaid rolls once their eligibility for other coverage is determined.

 MassHealth eligibility guidelines